shaunayodice/ball_and_pipe_control/README.md

 # Guide to use the code
 Steps (Need a step for simulation, not sure of the exact order)
 Hightlight: errors with snippets of code, why the error is being caused and what we would do to fix it

-1. Binned State
+1. Binned State - This file establishes the control variables of the system.
+These are ball position, fan speed, and velocity.
+These values are assigned to "read_pwm" which will be used to transfer the readings to the ball and pipe controller.
+The matrices are then established which will be used to store the values of the ball reading.
+There are also declared bins for each variable to store all of data obtained These binned values are indexed and concatenated, which stores it in one cell array.
+This one cell array would be used for

 2. Sample State
-3. State Space Size

-The position of the ball will be divided into 21 spots, from 0 to 20.
+3. State Space Size - The position of the ball will be divided into 21 spots, from 0 to 20.
 Each position will be considered as a bin.
 In each case it will record a velocity pertaining to the bin.
 The state space size will be the number of permuations of each position and velocity.
 Instantiate S1 S2 S3 bins and the S1 S2 S3 counters.
 The we create a for loop that will increase the counters by 1 and set it as a parameter for each bin for everytime the ball position increases.

 4. Get Action
 5. Get Reward
 6. Bellman's EQ
 7. Q learning - this is the file that calls all of these functions together

 # Contact